-Each investor agrees to indemnify the Company, and/or the ACD and its delegates/agents for any loss caused by such investor arising to the Company, or ACD and/or its delegates/agents by reason of them becoming liable to account for tax in any jurisdiction on the happening of a Chargeable Event.
+Each investor agrees to indemnify the Company, each Fund and/or the ACD and its delegates/agents for any loss caused by such investor arising to the Company, a Fund and/or ACD and/or its delegates/agents by reason of them becoming liable to account for tax in any jurisdiction on the happening of a Chargeable Event.

-The foregoing statements are based on UK law and HMRC practice as known at the date of this Prospectus and are intended to provide general guidance only.
+The foregoing statements are based on UK law and HMRC practice as known at the date of this Prospectus, which is subject to change, and are intended to provide general guidance only.
 Shareholders and applicants for Shares are recommended to consult their professional advisers if they are in any doubt about their tax position.